Qualitative Analysis of the Teacher and Student Roles in Pair Programming: Related Work

+Salinger et al.'s pair programming roles framework describes how pair partners fulfill many more different, conceptually separate functions than those described for the common and hopelessly overloaded driver and observer (or navigator) roles \cite{SalPreZie13}.
+They define a meta-model for defining roles in pair programming.
+A role is defined by facets, which are observable actions taken by one developer during a session.
+A role can be defined by multiple facets, but \say{[t]here is no fixed rule as to which or how many facets must be observed to conclude the respective pair member has assumed the Role} \cite{SalPreZie13}.
+We built upon this framework for role definition.

+Salinger and Prechelt created the \say{Base Layer} which is a collection of concepts that serve as \say{a foundation for qualitative research into pair programming [...] that aims at explaining the pair programming process} \cite{SalPre13}.
+These concepts stem from analyzing recorded industrial pair programming sessions and focus on the dialog of a pair.
+These concepts apply to our data well and our analysis makes use of them.

-Zieris, as part of his qualitative analysis of knowledge transfer in pair programming coined the concepts of \emph{Togetherness} and \emph{Fluency}\cite{Zie20}.
-He applied grounded theory methodology to recorded pair programming sessions from the industry (as we do here).
-In the later stages of our own research we opted to apply some of his concepts as part of our own code system (see Section \ref{sec:methods}).
+Zieris, as part of his qualitative analysis of knowledge transfer in pair programming introduced the concepts of \emph{Togetherness}~\cite[Chapter 6]{Zie20} and of \emph{Push} and \emph{Pull} modes of knowledge transfer \cite[Chapter 9]{Zie20}.
+We encountered these phenomena and others also previously introduced by Zieris \cite{ZiePre14,Zie20} and used the respective concepts internally in our own coding (see Section \ref{sec:methods}).

-In two earlier publication with Prechelt on knowledge transfer in pair programming \cite{ZiePre14, ZiePre16} they find among other things that \say{there is usually no pair member who is more knowledgeable in all relevant areas} \cite{ZiePre16}.

-Zieris and Prechelt\cite{ZiePre21} worked with the same data set as we do here (which is described in \cite{ziepre20-pp-ind}).
-In their publication \say{Two Elements of Pair Programming Skill} they discuss one example from session PA3 that we also discuss (Example~\ref{PA3_MagicNumber}).
+Zieris and Prechelt study knowledge transfer in pair programming \cite{ZiePre14,ZiePre16,ZiePre21}.
+They work with the same data set \cite{ziepre20-pp-ind} as we do here.
+In \cite{ZiePre21}, they discuss one example from session PA3 that we also discuss (Example~\ref{PA3_MagicNumber}).
 They use it to illustrate the anti-pattern \say{Drowning the Partner} that is characterized by \say{too many explanations that (a) go far beyond the task and are hence not expedient and (b) also threaten the pair’s \emph{Togetherness}}.

-Chong and Hurlbutt conducted an ethnographic observation study in two teams where they observed different pair programming sessions over the course of multiple weeks \cite{ChoHur07}.
-They also recorded and transcribed the pair's dialog where possible.
-They found that \say{[a]side from the task of typing, we found no consistent division of labor between the \say{driver} and the \say{navigator}}.
-In addition, they observed that \say{[t]he gaps in expertise between the programmers on Team B clearly influenced pair programming interactions on the team.
+Chong and Hurlbutt conducted an ethnographic observation of pair programming \cite{ChoHur07}.
+They comment on roles and on knowledge disbalances (important topics for us): \say{[a]side from the task of typing, we found no consistent division of labor between the \say{driver} and the \say{navigator}} and \say{[t]he gaps in expertise between the programmers on Team B clearly influenced pair programming interactions on the team.
 On Team B, the member of the pair with greater expertise drove the bulk of the programming discussions}.